FAQs - Christ Health

 • Tax documents

-• Social Security or disability (SSI) Payments award letter(s) showing amount
+• Social Security or Disability (SSI) Payments award letter(s) showing amount

 • Unemployment benefits award letter(s) showing amount